andrew/ultimate-awesome/README.md

 - [awesome-ai](https://github.com/kyrios-jawad/awesome-ai) - Learn Awesome list for all things AI, ML and deep learning can do.
 - [tia-conf-2019-startups](https://github.com/lakuapik/tia-conf-2019-startups) - Awesome-List of Startups at Tech In Asia Conference 2019.
 - [awesome-zabbix](https://github.com/lasseoe/awesome-zabbix) - A curated list of Zabbix tools, tutorials, integrations and whatever else that might be useful when working with Zabbix.
+- [awesome-interface-agents](https://github.com/lectrician1/awesome-interface-agents) - List of AI tools that can interact with user interfaces.
 - [awesome-webfishing](https://github.com/letsgoawaydev/awesome-webfishing) - Links and stuff related to WEBFISHING.
 - [awesome-deep-learning-tools](https://github.com/lijiaqi/awesome-deep-learning-tools) - Collections of tools for deep learning experiments, e.g., experiments management,.
 - [awesome-neural-code-intelligence](https://github.com/Linyxus/awesome-neural-code-intelligence) - A curated list for awesome machine learning methods for neural code intelligence.